Rectification of names: Mohism and Legalism

 Because the rectification of names in the Analects of Confucius appears to have been written later, the rectification of names has been argued in western sinology to have earlier have originated in Mozi (470–391 BC).
-Noting that the term Chengming or rectification of names only appears once in the Analects, and not at all in Mencius, sinologist Herrlee G. Creel argued it's origination in Shen Buhai (400–337 BC) for the same reasons.
+Noting that the term Chengming or rectification of names only appears once in the Analects, and not at all in Mencius, sinologist Herrlee G. Creel earlier argued it's origination in Shen Buhai (400–337 BC) for the same reasons, as intentionally imaginative theory increasing Shen Buhai's role in history.

 However, as Creel himself argued, Shen Buhai has Confucian elements and is largely administrative.
 The idea of the rectification of names, is, at least, consonant throughout the Analects.
 The earlier sinologists were more focused on terms, though Shen Buhai's rectification is relevant for the Han Feizi.
-More modernly, professor Zhenbin Sun considers Mozi's rectification itself consonant with Confucian usages.
-Mozi moreover considered it an important factor in the resolution of sociopolitical issues, not simply administration.
+More modernly, professor Zhenbin Sun considers Mozi's rectification itself consonant with Confucian usages, Mozi moreover considering it an important factor in the resolution of sociopolitical issues, and not simply administration.

-The Mohist and "Legalistic" version of the rectification of names emphasizes the use of hermeneutics to find "objective models" ("fa", 法) for ethics and politics, as well as in practical fields of work, to order or govern society.
+The Mohist and "Legalistic" version of the rectification of names emphasizes the use of hermeneutics to find "objective models" for ethics and politics, as well as in practical fields of work, to order or govern society.
 Mozi advocated language standards appropriate for use by ordinary people.
 With minimal training, anyone could use these "objective, particularly operational or measurement-like standards", giving identical names to equivalent social relationships and functions so as to apply identical standards of "correct" behavior in analogous situations.